Homepage / Excursion Guides / A Cruisers Guide to Belize’s Mayan Ruins

 Lamanai

 Lamanai, which means 'Submerged Crocodile,' is in the Orange Walk District, about a two-hour drive from Belize City.
-You must take a 26-mile boat trip on the New River to get here, which will provide you with an excellent opportunity to spot wildlife, including crocodiles (hence the name of the place.)
+You must take a 26-mile boat trip on the New River to get here, which provides an excellent opportunity to spot wildlife — including crocodiles (hence the name of the place.)

 The reserve is one of the largest ceremonial centers in the country.
 There are many places to see while here, but the Jaguar Temple, Mask Temple, and High Temple usually take center stage.